-In 2016 the European Research Council awarded an Advanced Research Grant to the Jülich group, supporting further R&D efforts.
+In 2016 the European Research Council awarded an Advanced Research Grant to the Juelich group, supporting further R-D efforts [6].
 The goal of the project is to conduct the first ever measurement of the deuteron EDM.
-Since at COSY the polarization cannot be maintained parallel to its velocity, a novel device called a radiofrequency Wien filter [3] will be installed in the ring to slowly accumulate the EDM signal: the filter influences the spin motion without acting on the particle's orbit.
-The idea is to exploit the electric fields created in the particle rest system by the magnetic fields of the storage-ring dipoles (Figure 5).
-As the particles' spin precesses with a different frequency with respect to the velocity, the net contribution to the polarization buildup coming from the motional E-fields per turn would average to zero.
-The RF-Wien filter, synchronized with the spin precession frequency, would restore the parallelism between spin and momentum and allow the polarization build-up to take place.
-A prototype of the radiofrequency Wien filter has been successfully commissioned and was tested at COSY in 2014.
-In the test, the B field was oriented in the radial direction, and its force on the stored deuterons was perfectly cancelled by the vertical electric one: the device could be used to continuously flip the vertical polarization of a 970 MeV/c deuteron beam without exciting any coherent beam oscillations.
-In the EDM experiment,
+Since at COSY the polarization cannot be maintained parallel to its velocity, a novel device called a radiofrequency Wien filter [4] has been installed in the ring to slowly accumulate the EDM signal: the filter influences the spin motion without acting on the particles orbit.
+The idea is to exploit the electric fields created in the particle rest system by the magnetic fields of the storage-ring dipoles (Fig. 8).

+As the particles spin precesses with a different frequency with respect to the velocity, the net contribution to the polarization buildup coming from the motional E-fields per turn would average to zero.
+The radiofrequency-Wien filter, synchronized with the spin precession frequency, would restore the parallelism between spin and momentum and allow the polarization build-up to take place.
+A prototype of the radiofrequency-Wien filter with separate components has been successfully commissioned and tested at COSY in 2014.
+A new device with a stronger magnetic field (0.05 Tmm) based on waveguide concept [4], was subsequently developed and constructed together with the Institut für Hochfrequenztechnik (IHF) at RWTH Aachen University and ZEA-1 in Jülich.
+This new radiofrequency Wien-filter was installed in COSY in May 2017.
+A first commissioning run was successfully conducted in June 2017.